rtharayil/certify-me.github.io/_blog/understanding-blockchain-digital-credentials.md

 ---
 layout: V4LayoutSingleBlogPost
-title: Guide to Blockchain Technology and Digital Credentials in India
+title: "Understanding Blockchain Digital Credentials: A Complete Guide"

-description: Digital credentials with blockchain technology are revolutionizing the education sector in India, enhancing security and eliminating fraudulent practices.
+description: Blockchain digital credentials bring security and reliability to digital records like diplomas, certificates, and licenses.
+Find out why blockchain's decentralized design makes it a game-changer for credential verification and see how it's being used in different industries.

-abstract: Digital credentials with blockchain technology are revolutionizing the education sector in India, enhancing security and eliminating fraudulent practices.
+abstract: Blockchain digital credentials bring security and reliability to digital records like diplomas, certificates, and licenses.
+Find out why blockchain's decentralized design makes it a game-changer for credential verification and see how it's being used in different industries.

 topic: news
 author : Mrunal Upadhye
 imageLink: /img/preview1.png